svenvc/minimal-pharo-server-tools/README.md

 Minimal Pharo Server Tools is a collection of scripts to install, build and deploy headless Pharo server applications using command line tools.

-We're assuming you use Pharo 7 or 8.
+We're assuming you use Pharo 7 or 8 and want to deploy to Ubuntu GNU Linux.

 Furthermore, we assuyme your code is loadable from a single baseline from a git repository.